Eric Dunstan: Life and career

 He was born in Nottingham.
-His middle name was the result of his mother's friendship with the composer Cipriani Potter.
+His middle name was the result of his great-grandfather, the composer Philip, Cipriani Potter.
 Dunstan attended Radley College, and won a singing scholarship to Magdalen College, Oxford.
 He became an academical clerk and member of the choir as a bass singer, and met fellow student the Prince of Wales.
 He served in the First World War, initially in Kitchener's Army in Italy, and then in the Buffs (East Kent Regiment), where he became a bombing officer.
 However, he developed tuberculosis, and was allowed to return to Magdalen College, from where he graduated in 1917.

 After briefly working for the British consulate in Seville, he joined the Red Cross on the Italian front, and was involved in the Battle of Caporetto in which the Red Cross lost 80 of its ambulances.
 Following the end of the war, he took a post as assistant to the Governor of Fiji.
 He eventually returned to London, and worked at Selfridges in Oxford Street, soon becoming private secretary to Gordon Selfridge.
 After Selfridge's wife and mother both died, Dunstan became a close adviser, living at Selfridge's house in Lansdowne House on Berkeley Square at a time when the store was the most popular and successful in the city.